-Line 3 - You must provide an explanation in Step 3, Line 34, if this is a change to your previously filed return.
+Line 3 - You must provide an explanation in Step 2, Line H, if this is a change to your previously filed return.

-For tax years ending on or after December 31, 2004, you must complete Schedule M, Other Additions and Subtractions for Individuals, and write the total addition amount from Schedule M here.
+Complete Schedule M, Other Additions and Subtractions for Individuals, and write the total addition amount from Schedule M.